valerioa/Inkscape-MacOS-Curated-Build/README.md

 # Important

 Since the release of Inkscape 1.0, and following versions, this project has no reason to exist anymore.
-Inkscape 1.0 (Inkscape 1.1.1 at the time of this writing - https://inkscape.org/gallery/item/29282/Inkscape-1.1.1.dmg )
+Inkscape 1.0 (Inkscape 1.1.1 at the time of this writing - https://inkscape.org/gallery/item/29282/Inkscape-1.1.1.dmg ) is fully integrated with the Mac OSX UI.
+The 1.x.x Inkscape has Mac-style menus and window decorations.
+Granted, it is not perfect: the clipboard integration still has some problems (November 2021).
+However, Inkscape 1.x.x takes advantage of all the bugfixes and improvement that have been developed.
+I advise all to install the most recent version of Inkscape 1.x.x.

 # Inkscape MacOS Curated Build